Off the Beaten Track to... Kapiti Island

 - Permits must be obtained from the DOC (Department of Conservation)

-- Transports must be arranged with one of two authorised boat services (Kapiti Marine Charter and Kapiti Tours Ltd)
+- Transport must be arranged with one of two authorised boat services (Kapiti Island Nature Tours and Kapiti Island Eco)

 - On arrival, all visitors must attend an introductory talk at the public shelter.
 This talk explains the conditions of entry and safety and provides information about flora, fauna and history